amckewan/mcforth/README.md

 # mcforth
-Byte-code Forth inspired by cmForth and ThisForth
+Byte-code Forth in C inspired by cmForth and ThisForth.

+mcforth is licensed under the terms of the MIT license.

+andrew.mckewan@gmail.com

 # TODO